junaidsultanxyz/junaidsultanxyz/README.md

 # Hi, I'm Junaid Sultan

-I'm a Java developer who enjoys building practical and user-friendly applications.
+I'm a Java developer.
 I work across desktop, mobile, and web platforms with a strong focus on Java.

 ---